 ETFs show up twice in our Investment matrix above so we want to consider the leading Precious metals ETFs: GLD, SLV, GDX, and GDXJ.

 Precious metals royalty companies (streamers) have a unique business model.
 They benefit from the production of Gold and Silver without taking on the expense and risk of actually developing a mine.
-We’ll take a quick look at this interesting micro-sector since it is appropriate for all Investors.

 Physical Gold and Silver ETF – GLD and SLV